mahfujarr/OCR/readme.md

-First you need to install tesseract on Windows.
+1. You need to install tesseract on Windows.
+2. Download this repo and extract it.
+3. Rename your "Image with text" to "ss.png" and replace it to this directory.
+4. Run "RUN.bat"